hassaanakhtar10-ml/heart-disease-prediction-ml/README.md

 # Heart Disease Prediction using Machine Learning

 ## Overview
-This project applies machine learning to predict the presence of heart disease using the UCI Heart Disease dataset.
-As a Biomedical Engineering student, I combined domain knowledge of cardiovascular diagnostics with a complete ML pipeline — from data exploration to model evaluation — to build an interpretable, clinically-relevant prediction tool.
+This project uses machine learning to predict whether a patient has heart disease, based on the UCI Heart Disease dataset.
+I'm a Biomedical Engineering student, so I tried to approach this not just as a coding exercise but by thinking about which features actually make clinical sense, and checking whether the model's findings lined up with that.

 ## Dataset
-- **Source:** UCI Machine Learning Repository — Heart Disease Dataset (Cleveland database)
+- **Source:** UCI Machine Learning Repository, Heart Disease Dataset (Cleveland database)
 - **Size:** 303 patient records, 13 clinical features (age, sex, chest pain type, resting blood pressure, cholesterol, max heart rate, etc.)
-- **Target:** Presence (1) or absence (0) of heart disease, converted from the original 5-class severity scale to a binary classification problem
+- **Target:** Originally a 5-class severity scale, converted to binary (1 = disease present, 0 = no disease) to keep the problem simple for a first project

 ## Methodology
-1. **Data Cleaning** — Removed 6 records with missing values in `ca` and `thal` columns
+1. **Data Cleaning:** Dropped 6 rows with missing values in the `ca` and `thal` columns
-2. **Exploratory Data Analysis** — Analyzed feature distributions, class balance, and correlations with the target variable
+2. **Exploratory Data Analysis:** Looked at feature distributions, class balance, and correlation with the target
-3. **Feature Scaling** — Applied StandardScaler for the logistic regression model
+3. **Feature Scaling:** Applied StandardScaler before training logistic regression
-4. **Model Building** — Trained and compared two classification models:
-   - Logistic Regression (baseline)
+4. **Models:** Trained and compared two classifiers, Logistic Regression (baseline) and Random Forest
-   - Random Forest Classifier
-5. **Evaluation** — Used accuracy, precision, recall, and F1-score, with particular attention to **recall** (minimizing missed disease cases is critical in a medical context)
+5. **Evaluation:** Accuracy, precision, recall, and F1-score.
+Recall mattered most here since missing an actual disease case is worse than a false alarm in a medical setting

 ## Key Findings
-- **`thal`, `ca`, and `thalach`** showed the strongest correlation with heart disease presence
+- `thal`, `ca`, and `thalach` had the strongest correlation with heart disease
-- Patients with heart disease tend to have a **lower maximum heart rate (thalach)**, consistent with clinical expectations
+- Patients with heart disease tended to have a lower max heart rate (`thalach`), which matches what you'd expect clinically
-- **Cholesterol (`chol`)** showed weak linear correlation (0.08) but ranked higher in Random Forest feature importance — suggesting a possible non-linear relationship
+- `chol` had weak linear correlation (0.08) but showed up higher in the Random Forest's feature importance, so the relationship might be non-linear rather than absent
-- Feature importance from the Random Forest model closely aligned with the correlation analysis, reinforcing the reliability of these predictors
+- Feature importance from Random Forest mostly matched the correlation results, which was a good sanity check

 ## Results